hdShang/arxiv-daily/docs/cs-CV/2025-11-12/papers/251109057v3-pan-a-world-model-for-general-interactable-and-long-horizon-world-si.md

 ---
 layout: default
-title: PAN: A World Model for General, Interactable, and Long-Horizon World Simulation
+title: "PAN: A World Model for General, Interactable, and Long-Horizon World Simulation"
 ---

 # PAN: A World Model for General, Interactable, and Long-Horizon World Simulation